-Security issues are the number one roadblock to takeup of Web services, a market analyst has claimed.
+Security issues are the number one roadblock to takeup of Web services, according to one market analyst.

 Last week industry pundits claimed that the submission of the latest version of the Web Services Security (WS-Security) specification to international standards body Organisation for the Advancement of Structured Information Standards (OASIS) was a move in the right direction.